Bobby Witt Jr. Player Props: Royals vs. Rays

 Bobby Witt Jr. At The Plate

-- He has hit a home run in 13 games this season (14.4%), leaving the park in 3.6% of his plate appearances.
+- He has hit a home run in 14 games this season (15.2%), leaving the park in 3.8% of his trips to the dish.

-- In 34.4% of his games this year, Witt Jr. has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in three contests.
+- Witt Jr. has had at least one RBI in 34.8% of his games this season (32 of 92), with two or more RBI 10 times (10.9%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.